xzl01/vulkan-loader/BUILD.md

     cd Vulkan-Loader
     mkdir build
     cd build
-    cmake -A x64 -DVULKAN_HEADERS_INSTALL_DIR=absolute_path_to_install_dir ..
+    cmake -DUPDATE_DEPS=ON -G "Visual Studio 16 2019" -A x64 ..

 > Note: The `..` parameter tells `cmake` the location of the top of the
 > repository.
 If you place your build directory someplace else, you'll need to
-> specify the location of the repository top differently.
+> specify the location of the repository differently.

+The `-G` option is used to select the generator

+Supported Visual Studio generators:
+* `Visual Studio 17 2022`
+* `Visual Studio 16 2019`
+* `Visual Studio 15 2017`

-The `-A` option is used to select either the "Win32" or "x64" architecture.
+The `-A` option is used to select either the "Win32", "x64", or "ARM64 architecture.

-If a generator for a specific version of Visual Studio is required, you can specify it for Visual Studio 2015, for example, with:

-    64-bit: -G "Visual Studio 14 2015 Win64"
-    32-bit: -G "Visual Studio 14 2015"

-See this [list](#cmake-visual-studio-generators) of other possible generators for Visual Studio.

 When generating the project files, the absolute path to a Vulkan-Headers install directory must be provided.
-This can be done by setting the `VULKAN_HEADERS_INSTALL_DIR` environment variable or by setting the `VULKAN_HEADERS_INSTALL_DIR` CMake variable with the `-D` CMake option.
+This can be done automatically by the `-DUPDATE_DEPS=ON` option, by directly setting the `VULKAN_HEADERS_INSTALL_DIR` environment variable, or by setting the `VULKAN_HEADERS_INSTALL_DIR` CMake variable with the `-D` CMake option.
 In either case, the variable should point to the installation directory of a Vulkan-Headers repository built with the install target.